Thomas Dang: Political career

 Dang entered politics as a candidate for the New Democratic Party of Alberta.
 He served as a member of the Standing Committee on the Alberta Heritage Savings Trust Fund, the Special Standing Committee on Members' Services and the Standing Committee on Resource Stewardship.
 He also previously served as a member of the Standing Committee on Private Bills.

-Dang is seen as a rising star among his caucus; education minister David Eggen called Dang a strong pick as a future education minister due to his leadership and as a role model for young people.

 In December 2020, Dang was named as Alberta's Best Representative of Constituents by his legislature colleagues.

 Early career

 Dang was a computer science student at the University of Alberta.
 He also wrote a blog on provincial politics.
 He defeated incumbent Progressive Conservative MLA Matt Jeneroux in the May 5, 2015 election that saw the Alberta NDP sweep the city of Edmonton and win a majority government, the first switch of governing parties in the province since the 1971 election.
 As of 2014–2015, he is a member of the Delta Upsilon fraternity at the University of Alberta.